 Choosing a college where you are eligible for the reduced tuition offered to state residentscan save significant money on the total cost of attending college.
-Be sure to confirm your state's eligibility criteria for in-state residency.
+Be sure to confirm your state's criteria for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 The most common requirement is that students must have lived in the state for a full year before starting school.
-There may be other criteria too, depending on where you live.
+There may be additional requirements as well, depending on where you live.

 Heartland Community College has the same tuition for international students as for those from out of state.

-International students at Heartland Community College usually pay around $14,220 per year, before any scholarships or financial aid.
+International students at Heartland Community College can expect to pay around $11,592 per year, before any scholarships, grants or other financial aid.

 Students from outside of the U.S. are not eligible for loans or grants from the U.S. government, but may qualify for private or school-specific aid and scholarships.
 International students with need may be eligible for the following types of financial support at Heartland Community College: